 With Deep Space EVOLUTION, new laser projectors instead of lamps now provide even sharper images with the highest brilliance: they display a larger color space, but no longer have to be cooled as much – as a result, they are much quieter and require 32 percent less energy.
 In addition, the laser projectors eliminate the need to regularly replace lamps that contain heavy metals.
 The seven Deep Space 8K workstations have also been technically upgraded: 200 percent more computing power is now available, while energy consumption is reduced by ten percent.
 Two new graphics cards per computer replace the previous four, which reduces power consumption by around 40 percent.

-The tracking system used in Deep Space 8K has received an exciting enhancement.
+The tracking system used in Deep Space 8K has also received a significant upgrade.
 Previously, the 2D tracking of the Futurelab system pharus could be used to determine the position of any number of people or objects on the ground with extreme precision.
 Now, the room also has a 3D tracking system that can detect people and objects in any position in space.
 The combination of these systems opens up new possibilities for interactive audience programs and artistic programs by the Ars Electronica Futurelab and external partners.
-The new tracking system is already being used in the lab’s virtual production system Deep Virtual, and in the future will also inspire visitors with The Lost Lair of the Surviving Species.
+The new tracking system is already being used in the lab’s virtual production system Deep Virtual.

 New Programs

-Visitors can expect an exciting new program in Deep Space EVOLUTION, including several new developments from the Ars Electronica Futurelab:
+Deep Space EVOLUTION also brought new programs, including several developments by the Ars Electronica Futurelab:

-In Welcome to Planet B, they’ll discover our common path to the climate goal, with an expedition to various climate scenarios in the year 2100 that’s as entertaining as it is educational.
-With Sounding Letters, they’ll enjoy a virtual piano concert in 3D, composed with the help of artificial intelligence.
-With the upgrade of the Virtual Anatomy program, which is now also being used highly successfully in medical studies at JKU Linz in JKU medSPACE, the audience also gains completely new insights into human anatomy.
+In Welcome to Planet B, visitors discover our common path to the climate goal, with an expedition to various climate scenarios in the year 2100 that’s as entertaining as it is educational.
+With Sounding Letters, they enjoy a virtual piano concert in 3D, composed with the help of artificial intelligence.
+With the upgrade of Cinematic Anatomy x Deep Space, the audience gains new insights into human anatomy.
+The program is now also being used successfully at the medical university Johannes Kepler University Linz in JKU medSpace.

 The work of the Ars Electronica Futurelab demonstrates the possibilities offered by Deep Space EVOLUTION: Through the interplay of cutting-edge hardware and software components with immersive program highlights, Deep Space 8K once again offers incomparable experiences, a stage for science, a digital research environment for VR experiments and a creative free space for art.

-Read all about Deep Space EVOLUTION and the new programs on the Ars Electronica Blog:
+Read all about Deep Space EVOLUTION and the programs on the Ars Electronica Blog:

 - That’s what the new Deep Space EVOLUTION program looks like